Western Wyoming Community College: History

-Again, in 1981, the citizens of Sweetwater County demonstrated their support for Western by authorizing a building project that cost in excess of $63,000,000.
-This major expansion created one of the most modern and beautiful community college campuses in the West.
+In 1981, the citizens of Sweetwater County authorizing a building project that cost in excess of $63,000,000.
 The Rock Springs Daily Rocket-Miner advocated the expanded campus through the work of its late publisher, Charles E. Richardson.
-Students who enrolled in 1985 were the first to use new student housing, the Green River Center and the Technology and Industry shops.
-Between the fall of 1987 and fall of 1988, a new student commons area, classrooms and labs, offices, Children’s Center, studios, and theatre were occupied.
+Students who enrolled in 1985 were the first to use new student housing, the Green River Center, and the Technology and Industry shops.
+Between the fall of 1987 and fall of 1988, a new student commons area, classrooms and labs, offices, Children's Center, studios, and theatre were occupied.
 A new chemistry laboratory was completed for the fall of 1993.
 Construction of a fifth residence hall was approved in December, 1994, and completed in August, 1997.
 In 2022 Western received funds from the State of Wyoming and other entities to move forward with building a Health Sciences Building.

+The Western Wyoming College Foundation was established in 1968 to ensure the continuing growth, stability, and future of the educational goals of Western.
+The Foundation was created to accept and acknowledge philanthropic contributions to the college from individuals, businesses and foundations.The college's foundation, holds over $26,000,000 in assets as of June 2023.
+Former State Senator Robert H. Johnson was one of its members.

+In January 2024 the U.S. Department of Commerce’s Economic Development Administration (EDA) awarded a $3 million grant to Western for construction of a Health Science wing.
+The project is expected to help diversify the economy by boosting the region’s healthcare workforce.
+The EDA's investment was matched with more than $5 million in state and local funds.

 Student numbers have increased from 40 in 1959 to serving over 7,000 people per year as of 2019.
 These figures include all students – varying ages and interests, enrolled in the credit, non-credit and extension programs.
-Western has progressed from one graduate in 1962 to over 400 in 2018-2019.
+Western has progressed from one graduate in 1962 to over 300 in 2023–2024.
 The commencement ceremony is held each year in May and includes Summer, Fall and Spring graduates.
-Over the years Western has awarded more than 9,200 associate degrees and certificates since tracking.
+Over the years Western has awarded more than 11,500 associate degrees and certificates since tracking.